 In addition to supporting the global fight against communicable diseases, the Japanese government has identified the promotion of universal health coverage (UHC) as a key priority of its global health diplomacy policy.
 While these two priorities may appear at first glance to be in competition, a closer look at Global Fund–supported programs shows that it is indeed possible to contribute to UHC through funding targeted at specific diseases.
 In fact, it is already happening through the Global Fund’s partnerships with some of the countries that have been hardest hit by AIDS, tuberculosis, and malaria.
 Importantly, this has been done without diluting the impact that the Global Fund’s support has on the three diseases, allowing it to create a win-win situation in which it can fight communicable diseases while also helping to ensure that basic health services are available to everyone without the threat of financial devastation.
-FGFJ is conducting research on several examples of positive contributions that Global Fund support has made to UHC in Ethiopia, Myanmar, and Rwanda and will develop case studies and policy briefs based on the research.
+FGFJ has conducted research on several examples of positive contributions that Global Fund support has made to UHC in Ethiopia, Myanmar, and Rwanda and developed the following case studies and policy briefs based on the research.

 What is UHC?